janekzimoch/janek_zimoch_personal_website/content/authors/admin/_index.md

   courses:
   - course: MPhil in Machine Learning and Machine Intelligence
     institution: University of Cambridge
-    year: 2020-2021
+    year: 2021
   - course: MEng in Mechanical Engineering
-    institution: University of Bristol
+    institution: University of Bristol and UT Austin
-    year: 2016-2020
+    year: 2020
-  - course: Exchange Year in Software development
+  # - course: Exchange Year in Software development
-    institution: University of Texas at Austin
+  #   institution: University of Texas at Austin
-    year: 2018-2019
+  #   year: 2018-2019

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons